The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

 The key legal acts governing the conduct of clinical trials of pharmaceuticals and medical devices are the PL and the AoMD.
-In 2019, a new Act on Clinical Trials is going to come in force adjusting Polish provisions to EU Regulation No 536/2014.
+It is predicted that a new Act on Clinical Trials is going to come into force in 2020, adjusting Polish provisions to EU Regulation No 536/2014.

 The provisions of the PL and the AoMD state that a clinical trial cannot be conducted before the bioethics committee issues a positive opinion on the sponsor’s application.
 Moreover, the President of the Office must issue an authorisation to start the trial.

 In the case of medicinal products, a clinical trial may also be commenced if the President of the Office has not requested any additional information within the period of time specified in the PL.

 The sponsor of a clinical trial submits an application to the President of the Office.
 The PL and AoMD specify which information has to be included in the documentation.
 The dossier of a clinical trial may be submitted in English, with the exception of information intended for patients and the informed consent form, which have to be in Polish.